Top Gear: How ex-All Black reignited provincial rugby battlers

 The side's fortunes had plummeted from being Meads Cup winners in 2012, to going winless in the Heartland Championship since 2013.

-The 2020 season was a virtual right off for Gear; Covid-19's spread meant there was no Heartland Championship, and being based on the Gold Coast, he was unable to return to New Zealand for five non-competition rep games.
+The 2020 season was a virtual write-off for Gear; Covid-19's spread meant there was no Heartland Championship, and being based on the Gold Coast, he was unable to return to New Zealand for five non-competition rep games.

 Mackey described Gear as being "at the ultra-end of being professional" and said he "put a lot of things on the line" to come home and coach the province where he and his family hail from.